jakejs/jake/README.md

 The list displayed will be all tasks whose namespace/name contain the filter-string.

-### Breaking tasks up into multiple files
+### Breaking things up into multiple files

-Jake will automatically load (using `require`) any files with a .jake extension in the special directory in the project directory (defaults to 'jakelib', can be set using the -J/--jakelibdir command-line option.
-These files will be loaded after the Jakefile.
+Jake will automatically look for files with a .jake extension in a 'jakelib' directory in your project, and load them (via `require`) after loading your Jakefile.
+(The directory name can be overridden using the -J/--jakelibdir command-line option.)

-This allows you to break your tasks up over multiple files -- a good way to do it is one namespace per file.
+This allows you to break your tasks up over multiple files -- a good way to do it is one namespace per file: e.g., a `zardoz` namespace full of tasks in 'jakelib/zardox.jake'.

 Note that these .jake files each run in their own module-context, so they don't have access to each others' data.
-However, the Jake API methods, and the task-hierarchy are globally available, so you can use tasks in any file as prerequisites for tasks in any other, as normal.
+However, the Jake API methods, and the task-hierarchy are globally available, so you can use tasks in any file as prerequisites for tasks in any other, just as if everything were in a single file.

 Environment-variables set on the command-line are likewise also naturally available to code in all files via process.env.